bradeneast/bradeneast.com/_src/design/east texas elderberries.md

 ![The East Texas Elderberries logo in red](/img/ete/hero.webp)

-> "I had a wonderful experience with the team.
+> "I had a wonderful experience with Braden.
 The outstanding quality and the
 > attention to detail was beyond compare.
-I highly recommend their services."
+I highly recommend his services."
 > <br> **Ed Wells, CEO, East Texas Elderberries**